 About the Community College League of California

-.
+According to the organization's website, the CCLC is a non-profit organization committed to promoting student access and success by strengthening colleges across the state.
 The league's Commission on the Future was specifically created to study effective ways to increase college graduation rates with policy and practice changes that could conceivably be implemented by 2020.
-These efforts are in line with the White House requirement to increase graduation rates at community colleges within 10 years.
+These efforts are in line with the White House requirement to increase graduation rates at community colleges within ten years.